RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Services.md

    if (method == "MyMethod") {
       doSomeFancyNetworkingAndCall(function(errorIfAny, response) {
          callback(errorIfAny, response);
-      });
+         // Response may be either a pre-parsed protobuf message or the raw response data });
       // or short: doSomeFancNetworkingAndCall(callback); ... you get it
    } else {